Last updated on August 2nd, 2021 at 12:42 pm

 In addition to the violence that indigenous communities have historically suffered, in many cases some members of these groups are unable to read or write.
 In 2005, for example, 49% of the Wiwa population was illiterate.
 This meant that when they were evicted and moved to cities like Bogotá, they would have low-skilled jobs and live in conditions of poverty.

-It is true that tourism can have positive effects, but in the case of these indigenous communities there have been major negative effects.
+It is true that tourism can have positive effects, but in the case of these indigenous communities, there have been major negative effects.
 These groups have seen their various sacred territories visited by thousands of people each year.
 These flows of people were unsustainable.
-For this reason the 4 parishes have quarreled with the government on different occasions.
+For this reason, the 4 groups have quarreled with the government on different occasions.

-After several discussions it was reached that the Tayrona Park is closed several days a year for regeneration.
+After several discussions, it was agreed that Tayrona Park is closed several days a year for regeneration.
 This campaign is called #RespiraTayrona.
 Visits to Pueblito were also restricted.

-On my travels and discussions with indigenous groups, I found time and again that the general public, tourism companies or government representatives show little respect for indigenous groups and their territories.
-So far, you haven’t seen anything objectionable in mass tourism, which is littering everything.
+On my travels and discussions with indigenous groups, I found time and again that the general public, tourism companies, or government representatives show little respect for indigenous groups and their territories.
+So far, they haven’t seen anything objectionable in mass tourism, which is littering everything.

 Nasa resisted for years, but disease and constant fighting eventually weakened them.
-In 1700, the NASA reservations were created, spaces they could live in in exchange for a tribute.
-The Spaniards took away part of their territory and later it was taken over by large landowners, which is why NASA’s main conflict was the struggle for land.
+In 1700, the Nasa reserves were created, spaces where they could live in exchange for a tribute.
+The Spaniards took away part of their territory and later it was taken over by large landowners, which is why Nasa’s main conflict was the struggle for land.

 This situation led some indigenous people to found the Quintín Lame armed movement in 1984, which is considered the first Latin American guerrilla (I will tell more about this organization later).

-Nasa are deeply connected to nature, some of their sacred sites:
+Nasa people are deeply connected to nature, next some of their sacred sites: